 In this guide, you will find information and resources on the phenomenon of "fake news": deliberately published hoaxes, propaganda, and disinformation presented as factual journalism.This includes a guide to evaluating sources, links to online tools for identifying hoax sites and stories, and information about library resources you can use to identify and avoid fake news.

-Within the past year, specifically during the 2016 US Presidential election, "fake news" has emerged as a hot topic.
+In recent years, specifically during the 2016 US Presidential election, "fake news" has emerged as a hot topic.
 Politifact named fake news the 2016 Lie of the Year, and Oxford Dictionaries cited the fake news explosion in its article declaring "post-truth" as its 2016 Word of the Year.

 However, despite all the attention paid to the phenomenon of fake news, the definition of the term remains unclear.
 Politifact describes it as "made-up stuff, masterfully manipulated to look like credible journalistic reports that are easily spread online to large audiences willing to believe the fictions and spread the word" (source).